dwarfered/react-spa-msal-entra-id-quickstart/README.md

 # React SPA with MSAL for Microsoft Entra ID Authentication

-This quickstart demonstrates how to authenticate users in a React single-page application (SPA) using the Microsoft Authentication Library (msal-react) with Microsoft Entra ID, and how to access data securely via the Microsoft Graph API.
+This quickstart demonstrates how to authenticate users in a React Single-Page Application (SPA) using the Microsoft Authentication Library (msal-react) with Microsoft Entra ID, and how to access data securely via the Microsoft Graph API.

 <p align="center">
 <img src="images/repository-open-graph-template.png" width="600"/>